(Disclosure: Some of the links below may be affiliate links)

 - They access extremely cheap funds that are usually reserved for institutional investors.

 By default, finpension invests in Credit Suisse institutional funds, which are large, efficient, and affordable.
-Interestingly, since October 2022, we can choose Swisscanto funds instead of Credit Suisse funds.
-These funds are smaller and have fewer shares.
-But they are a great choice if you do not want to have all your funds with Credit Suisse.
+Interestingly, we can choose UBS and Swisscanto funds instead of Credit Suisse funds.
+These funds are a great choice if you do not want to have all your funds with Credit Suisse.

 The website details all the strategies very well.
 You can see in which index funds each strategy is investing.
 For instance, here is the finpension equity 100 strategy: